fortunestoldco/storybook/README.md

-# Storybook: Best-Seller Novel Generation System
+# Storybook: Research and NLP/AI/LM Based Novel Generation System

 Storybook is an advanced AI system designed to generate high-quality literary fiction with the potential to achieve best-seller status.
 It leverages a hierarchical multi-agent architecture, sophisticated NLP tools, and creative innovations to produce engaging and professionally crafted novels.